avanzosc/mrp-addons/mrp_utilities/README.rst

 MRP Utilities
 =============

-New tree view for mrp bom model.
+* New tree view for mrp bom model.
+* In MRP, new menu option "Scheduled Products".

 Credits
 =======